 Set up your Webinar landing page

 Now that your webinar is on, it's time to start getting registrants for it.
-How to set up the landing page to capture registration for your webinar depends on whether or not you are using HubSpot COS Landing Pages.
+How to set up the landing page to capture registration for your webinar depends on whether or not you are using HubSpot landing lages.

-Note: If you're using non-COS landing pages, you should use GoToWebinar's "Share Your Webinar" settings to invite attendees.
+Note: If you're using a landing page created in a different CMS, you should use GoToWebinar's "Share Your Webinar" settings to invite attendees.

-- There is no relationship between the GoToWebinar registration page and your new COS Landing Page.
-Using the COS Landing Page replaces the need for the GoToWebinar registration page.
+- There is no relationship between the GoToWebinar registration page and your HubSpot landing page.
+Using a HubSpot landing page means that you do not need to use the GoToWebinar registration page.

 - The integration does not pull in any fields from the GoToWebinar registration page.
-This means that you'll need to recreate the questions that you normally ask on your GoToWebinar registration page on your COS Landing page.
+This means that you'll need to recreate the questions that you normally ask on your GoToWebinar registration page on your landing page.

-- The integration only passes First Name, Last Name, and Email for a contact.
+The integration only passes First Name, Last Name, and Email to a contact record.
 Any additional information in HubSpot or GoToWebinar will not be available in the other system.